Research Interests:

 Conferences and Seminars: MWM 2019, CEPR 2019, SED 2021, NBER Summer Institute, NFA 2021, RCEA Growth, Innovation and Entrepreneurship Conference, Virtual Growth and Innovation Seminar Series.

-Abstract: In the last four decades, the U.S. witnessed significant changes in firm dynamics within and across industries.
-Industries are increasingly dominated by a small number of large firms ("superstars'').
-Markups, market concentration, profits, and R&D spending are increasing, whereas business dynamism, productivity growth, and the labor share are in decline.
-We develop a unified framework to explore the underlying economic mechanisms driving these changes, and the implications for economic growth and social welfare.
-The model combines a detailed oligopolistic competition model featuring endogenous entry and exit with a new Schumpeterian growth model.
-Within each industry, there are an endogenously determined number of superstars that compete a la Cournot and a continuum of small firms which collectively constitute a competitive fringe.
-Firms dynamically choose their innovation strategy, cognizant of other firms' choices.
-The model is consistent with the changes in the macroeconomic aggregates, and it replicates the observed hump-shaped relationship between innovation and competition within and across industries.
-We estimate the model to disentangle the effects of separate mechanisms on the structural transition, which yields striking results: (1) While the increase in the average markup causes a significant static welfare loss, this loss is overshadowed by the dynamic welfare gains from increased innovation in response to higher profit opportunities.
-(2) The decline in productivity growth is largely driven by the increasing costs of innovation, i.e. ideas are getting harder to find.
+Abstract: To study competition, innovation, and industry dynamics that arise as a result of their interaction, we develop a new oligopolistic general-equilibrium Schumpeterian growth model.
+This model ties together the endogenous growth, oligopolistic competition, and dynamic industrial organization literatures in a single unified framework, which is used to assess the growth and welfare implications of counterfactuals.
+Within each industry, there are an endogenously determined number of large firms (“superstars”) that compete à la Cournot and a continuum of small firms which collectively constitute a competitive fringe.
+Firms dynamically choose their innovation strategies, cognizant of other firms’ choices, and their entry and exit are endogenous.
+The model is consistent with the macroeconomic trends observed in the United States since the 1970s, such as the domination of industries by a small number of superstar firms, the rise of markups, market concentration, profits, and R&D spending, and the decline in business dynamism, productivity growth, and the labor share.
+It replicates the empirical relationship between innovation and competition within and across industries.
+As an application, we estimate the model to disentangle the effects of separate mechanisms on the structural transition observed in the United States, which yields striking results: (1) While the increase in the average markup causes a significant static welfare loss, this loss is overshadowed by the dynamic welfare gains from increased innovation in response to higher profit opportunities.
+(2) The increasing costs of innovation are found to be the primary determinant of lackluster productivity growth, i.e., ideas are getting harder to find.

 Keywords: innovation, markups, growth, strategic investment, industry dynamics, business dynamism.